Python-GIS-book/site/source/part1/chapter-02/md/00-python-basics.md

 ### Appending to an integer?
 Not so fast...

-Let’s consider our list `station_names`.
-As we know, we already have data in the list `station_names`, and we can modify that data using built-in methods such as `station_names.append()`.
-In this case, the method `.append()` is something that exists for lists, but not for other data types.
+Let’s consider our `station_names` list.
+As we know, we already have data in the list `station_names` and we can modify that data using built-in methods such as `station_names.append()`.
+In this case, the method `.append()` is something that exists for the `list` data type, but not for other data types.
 It is intuitive that you might like to add (or append) things to a list, but perhaps it does not make sense to append to other data types.
 Let's create a variable `station_name_length` that we can use to store the length of the list `station_names`.
 We can then print the value of `station_name_length` to confirm the length is correct.

 ```python
 station_name_length = len(station_names)